Mestiço: Mestiço community of Mozambique

 A minority of the population of Mozambique are of mixed Bantu and Portuguese heritage.
+According to the 2017 census there are 212,540 of Mestiços in Mozambique, making up 0.79% of the population.

 Mestiço community in São Tomé and Príncipe

 Mestiços of São Tomé and Príncipe are descendants of Portuguese colonists and African slaves brought to Portuguese São Tomé and Príncipe islands during the early years of settlement from modern Benin, Gabon, the Republic of the Congo, the Democratic Republic of the Congo, and Angola (these people also are known as filhos da terra or "children of the land").